carpentries-incubator/pangenomics/_episodes/04-manual-pangenomes.md

 For this we will define a function to find in each genome the gene that is most similar to each gene in our biggest genome A909.

+> ## Clustering algorithms
+> Can the BBH algorithm make gene families that have more than one gene from the same genome?
+> > ## Solution
+> > No. Since BBH finds the best hit of a query in each of the other genomes it will only give one hit per genome.
+This will force to
+> > have a different gene family for each duplicate of a gene (paralog).
+> > This also means that you are getting the **best** hit, which is not necessarily a **"good"** hit.
+To define what a good hit is we would
+> > need to use an algorithm that considers a similarity threshold.
+> >
+> {: .solution}
+{: .discussion}

 ~~~
 def besthit(gen,genome,data):